vizworkshops/introspatialmethods/_entries/uniqueissues.md

 MAUP is another important challenge to consider when mapping.
-It is especially important when you begin mapping and have data that is represented within boundaries such as neigbhorhoods, zip codes, or any other type of defined area.
+It is especially important when you begin mapping and have data that is represented within boundaries such as neighborhoods, zip codes, or any other type of defined area.
 Zip codes are a notorious mapping problem as oftentimes it is easy to map a certain variable using a zip code boundary.

 Discussion point: